 The construction of the market hall was entrusted to Hungarian architect Samu Pecz and the market opened in 1897.

-Contrary to what some may say on the internet, the Great Market Hall of Budapest was not designed by Gustave Eiffel but by Hungarian architect Samu Pecz!
+Contrary to some online rumors, Budapest’s central market halls were not designed by Gustave Eiffel, but rather by Hungarian architect Samu Pecz!

 During the Second World War, the building suffered heavy damage.
 Neglected for several decades, the Great Market Hall of Budapest finally closed down in 1991 due to unsanitary conditions.